We tested proprietary web agents, remote browsers, and benchmarked 8 MCP servers across web search and browser automation tasks.

-In our benchmarks, we tested proprietary web agents and remote browsers.
-In this article, we listed open-source web agents that enable AI agents to navigate, interact with, and extract data from the web, including tasks like browsing, authentication, and web crawling:
+Below are 30+ open-source web agents that enable AI to navigate, interact with, and extract data from the web, including browsing, authentication, and crawling.

 Open-source web agents: Accuracy benchmark